cindytran211/CS546-Final-Project/release/Readme.md

 # installation instructions
 - download src from github
-- choose version you want to user example alpha, beta, integration
+- choose version you want to user example release
 - make sure mongo is installed and running

 # instructions for beta only